mgp123/mgp123.github.io/_posts/2022-01-30-genereting.simpsons.md

   </figcaption>
 </figure>

 Why did it failed?
 Probably the network's architecture (specifically the tweaks) were not good.
-Also a latent representation of 1024 might be to small to represent the whole image with enough accuracy.
+Also a latent representation of 1024 might be too small to represent the whole image with enough accuracy.

 ### Footnotes